grafana/loki/docs/sources/configure/_index.md

 # query ASTs.
 This feature is supported only by the chunks storage engine.
 # CLI flag: -querier.parallelise-shardable-queries
 [parallelise_shardable_queries: <boolean> | default = true]

-# The downstream querier is required to answer in the accepted format.
-Can be
-# 'json' or 'protobuf'.
-Note: Both will still be routed over GRPC.
-# CLI flag: -frontend.required-query-response-format
-[required_query_response_format: <string> | default = "json"]

 # Cache index stats query results.
 # CLI flag: -querier.cache-index-stats-results